mmmuscus/Shadow-Functions-Engine/README.md

 ```
 **Usage:** This variable is equal to the time in miliseconds between two frames.

 **Notes:** Altering this variable can be done right here, no need for any extra steps.
-If you want to achieve 60 FPS set the value of this variable to 16.
+If you want to achieve 60 FPS set the value to 16.
 ### 3.3.12. isNotExit
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp